At J-PAL North America, we work across a number of program areas to better understand which anti-poverty programs and

 Decision-makers need a broad toolbox of credible strategies to reduce unnecessary incarceration and improve correctional equity while maintaining or even enhancing public safety.
 Our work in this sector seeks to identify and promote evidence-based practices to reduce crime and violence, increase opportunities for individuals who are at-risk for involvement in the justice system, and foster the fairness and efficacy of the institutions and laws that make up the criminal justice system.

-Our work in environment and energy supports the generation of evidence on equitable programs and policies for efficient energy access and use, reducing exposure to toxics and pollution, and climate change mitigation and adaptation.
+Our work in environment and energy supports the generation of evidence on equitable programs and policies for efficient energy access and use, reducing exposure to toxins and pollution, and climate change mitigation and adaptation.
 Programs and policies in environment and energy can affect people and places in a number of dimensions, including health, household finances, and labor markets.
 By providing funding opportunities for evaluations through our Social Policy Research Initiative and offering matchmaking assistance and resources, we seek to support researchers and implementers in generating and using evidence on environmental and energy policies.

 Social Policy Research Initiative